 Embracing Risk for Improved Business Performance

 Although the number of risks affecting the business and list of risk management failures continue to grow year-on-year, organizations are not doing enough to reduce exposure to negative events.
-This fact has also been highlighted in a recent 2015 Report on the Current Sate of Enterprise Risk Oversight: Update on Trends and Opportunities published by the ERM Initiative at North Carolina State University.
-Of the surveyed respondents, only 25 percent have mature enterprise-wide risk management process in place, 30 percent have only a partial process, addressing some but not all risk areas and 45 percent have no enterprise-wide risk management process in place.
+This fact has also been highlighted in a recent 2020 Report on the Current Sate of Enterprise Risk Oversight: Update on Trends and Opportunities published by the ERM Initiative at North Carolina State University.
+Of the surveyed respondents, only 24 percent have mature or robust enterprise-wide risk management process in place, 36 percent have an evolving process in place, while 40 percent have a developing or very immature enterprise-wide risk management process in place.
 These findings are worrying, especially in today’s volatile, uncertain, complex and ambiguous business environment.

 Management of risk is a fundamental and essential element in decision-making at all levels across the organization.
 Organizations need to rethink the way they look at risk.
 Instead of only looking at the downside of risks, there is also need to look at the upside of risks.
 This means moving beyond financial controls and regulatory compliance and spending time assessing, managing and monitoring operational and strategic risks for improved business performance.
 Risk management is not only about protecting the business but also about enabling business performance.
 Risk management must therefore be integrated with organization’s performance management activities.
 There is a positive correlation between financial performance, risk management and performance management.
 For example, a study by found out that companies with more mature risk management practices integrated with strategic planning processes outperform their peers financially.